Is the Big Bang Finally Over?

 Another way of putting it is that science has no preoccupation with anything that is super natural.
 Science is limited to a focus on the natural world.
 Science doesn’t bother itself with anything but the natural world (though scientists might stray beyond it).

 None of this should be in the least bit earth-shattering.
-Confusion arises, however, when we begin discussing the supernatural, the metaphysical, the theological, and even the philosophical realms in relation to science.
+Confusion arises, however, when we begin discussing the supernatural, the metaphysical, the theological, and the philosophical realms in relation to science.

 There are those scientists, for instance, who have recently suggested that the advance of science today has done away with the necessity of philosophy.
 People like Lawrence Krauss and Neil deGrasse Tyson have made statements like that, though they have both backed off of those initial statements more recently.
 It’s important to understand that those statements, themselves, are philosophical in nature, and not scientific.